Jackets squander lead but top Bruins in shootout

+COLUMBUS, Ohio -- The Columbus Blue Jackets solved their issues with slow starts, but on Monday night the problem was finishing.

-COLUMBUS, Ohio -- The Columbus Blue Jackets blew a three-goal lead but pulled out a 4-3 shootout win over the Boston Bruins on Monday night at Nationwide Arena.
+The Blue Jackets blew a 3-0 lead as the Bruins rallied to tie with two third-period goals before Columbus pulled out a 4-3 victory in a shootout with Boston at Nationwide Arena.

+The Blue Jackets (8-4-0) closed out October with a franchise-best eighth win in the opening month of the season.
+It wasn’t easy, though.

+“Obviously, with the starts we’ve had lately, it’s always nice to go up in the game early like that,” Blue Jackets defenseman David Savard said.
+“I think we should have managed a little better in the second and third, but we get out with the two points.”

-Artemi Panarin and Oliver Bjorkstrand scored in the shootout as Blue Jackets goalie Sergei Bobrovsky blanked the Bruins.
+Artemi Panarin and Oliver Bjorkstrand scored in the shootout, and Blue Jackets goalie Sergei Bobrovsky blanked the Bruins’ two shooters.

-The Bruins fought back from a 3-0 deficit with a goal from Patrice Bergeron late in the second period, then goals from Torey Krug and Brad Marchand in the third to send the game to overtime.
+The Bruins had fought back from the 3-0 deficit with a goal from Patrice Bergeron late in the second period, then goals from Torey Krug and Brad Marchand in the third to send the game to overtime.

 Marchand’s goal was his team-leading eighth of the season.
 David Pastrnak contributed three assists for the Bruins.